If you decide to take a short trip to Paris and wonder what you can do in 72 hours in Paris, is this article for you?

 - Purchasing tickets in advance to avoid the long line at the entrance is always recommended.

-- When buying e-tickets tickets to the Louvre, selecting a specific date and time slot ensures entry within 30 minutes.
-Find the Priority queues are in front of the Pyramid.
+- When buying e-ticket tickets to the Louvre, selecting a specific date and time slot ensures entry within 30 minutes.
+Find the Priority queues in front of the Pyramid.

 - Choose the Carrousel du Louvre shopping center entrance point to avoid the queues in front of the Pyramid, as most visitors line up for entry in front of the Pyramid.

-- While you are at the Louvre, don’t forget to visit the Garden of Tuileries for a perfect stroll.
+- While at the Louvre, don’t forget to visit the Garden of Tuileries for a perfect stroll.